 Facilities that offer physical therapy in addition to chiropractic care add a wonderful benefit of health and convenience for clients.
 Physical therapy is often required after an injury, resulting in the search for a provider.
 The combination of rehabilitative therapies with chiropractic treatments can add a sense of practicality for patients seeking to ‘get back their lives.’

 Yes!
 Prices for chiropractic care will vary based on your area and what type of care may be needed.
 Insurance often covers chiropractic care.
 A primary desire for insurance companies is to minimize their costs as much as possible.

 Non-invasive and preventative care techniques are beneficial to insurance companies.
 Therefore, many choose to cover chiropractic treatments for the benefit of their bottom line, as well as the health of the patient.
 Your health is worth determining what arrangements can be made.
 Life-long wellness is a goal that is not to be missed!

 If insurance is not an option, be sure to ask about extended payment plans, discounts, and related programs.
 Established clinics often have policies that allow them to work with patients to provide affordable, reliable care.
 Our Better Health Chiropractic Clinic has a cash patient special offer in Alaska, as well as other payment plans designed for the needs of each client.

-Better Health Chiropractic & Physical Rehab in Juneau has found a way to apply the growing knowledge of science to the injured and ailing bodies of patients!
+Our chiropractic clinic, Better Health Juneau, has found a way to apply the growing knowledge of science to the injured and ailing bodies of patients!
 Truly cutting-edge technologies are at the fingertips of knowledgeable and trained technicians and physicians, ready and equipped to bring recovery and healing.

 Better Health welcomes potential patients to stop by any of the Alaska Clinic locations.
 Bring your questions!
 Let us help you find out what chiropractic care can do for you and your health.
 Come and get to know us!

 Practical and personalized care plans are available at four locations in Alaska: South Anchorage, North/East Anchorage, Juneau, Wasilla.
 Call 1.877.346.5255 today to learn more about Better Health Chiropractic’s First Visit Promise.